kcalvinalvin/kcalvinalvin.github.io/_posts/2019-03-14-andreas-m-antonopoulos.md

 ## Apr 5 (Fri), 6:30 – 9pm, [Google Campus](https://goo.gl/maps/UKSCEecfZB72)

-# In order to join you [need to RSVP on Meetup](https://www.meetup.com/seoulbitcoin/events/259695047/).
+# In order to join you [need to RSVP here](https://www.meetup.com/seoulbitcoin/events/259695047/).

 Tickets are free but limited, so please make sure to cancel your RSVP if you cannot make it.
 If you are new to our Meetup, please also take a moment to [read what we are about](https://seoulbitcoin.kr/aboutus/).
 There won't be food available at the venue.
 However, you are allowed to bring something in.